Brandon Baddock

-Brandon Baddock (born March 29, 1995) is a Canadian professional ice hockey winger for the Iowa Wild in the American Hockey League (AHL), while under contract to the Minnesota Wild in the National Hockey League (NHL).
-He was drafted 161st overall by the New Jersey Devils in the sixth round of the 2014 NHL Entry Draft and formerly played for the Binghamton Devils and Laval Rocket.
+Brandon Baddock (born March 29, 1995) is a Canadian professional ice hockey winger for the Toronto Marlies of the American Hockey League (AHL).
+He was selected in the sixth round, 161st overall, by the New Jersey Devils of the National Hockey League (NHL) in the 2014 NHL Entry Draft and has previously played for the Montreal Canadiens.

 Playing career

 Junior

 After playing minor hockey in the Alberta Major Bantam Hockey League (AMBHL), Baddock was drafted 134th overall by the Edmonton Oil Kings in the seventh round of the 2010 WHL Bantam Draft.
 He played two more seasons in the Alberta Minor Midget Hockey League (AMMHL) and in the Alberta Junior Hockey League (AJHL) before making his Western Hockey League (WHL) debut.

 Baddock made his WHL debut on November 19, 2011, in a 5–2 loss against the Lethbridge Hurricanes.
 In his second WHL appearance on September 20, 2012, he scored his first WHL goal in a 5–3 win against the Kootenay Ice.
 Overall, he played 59 games with seven goals and four assists in his rookie WHL season, en route to a WHL Championship final appearance.
 In the 2013–14 WHL season, he played 56 games with six goals and 11 assists, en route to the Oil Kings' fourth Ed Chynoweth Cup and first Memorial Cup.
 Prior to the 2014–15 WHL season, Baddock was named alternate captain of the Oil Kings, scoring 19 goals and 21 assists in 71 games played.
 In his final WHL season, he was selected as captain, scoring 22 goals and 13 assists in 68 games played.